johnyopp/target_solution/README.md

   {"id":"13860428","name":"The Big Lebowski (Blu-ray)","current_price":{"value":"13.49","currency_code":"USD"}}

+Results for invalid tcins will return the id and an empty price set:

+  {"id":"15643793","current_price":{}}

 For product PUT requests to update the currency code and/or price use the following address:

   https://yopp-target-answer.herokuapp.com/products/{product_id}